 - Actively advise student without being discouraging.
 If a student is coming in with moderate GPA and wants to do pre-med, you might suggest registering for Bio 142 and Che 121 and see how they go before trying the whole series of fundamental science courses.
 Or, alternatively, you may register them for all four core classes but remind them that if they get C's in first couple of courses, they may want to discuss options with you before taking the remaining two.

-Arrange to meet with each new advisee during Blocks One and Two to get acquainted and review each other’s responsibilities in the advising relationship.
+- Arrange to meet with each new advisee during Blocks One and Two to get acquainted and review each other’s responsibilities in the advising relationship.
 Convey an interest in them as an individual, as well as their academic success at Cornell.
-Check out this article.